 Special Populations with Physical and Functional Limitations

 It is widely accepted to link aging with degeneration and loss of functional capacity.
-Traditional methodology and programming of exercise protocols follow this logic and result in little or no impact to improve longevity and quality of life.
+Traditional methodology and programming of exercise protocols follow this logic and result in little or no progress to improve longevity and quality of life.

 Common beliefs maintain that functional decline with age to be normal and it is irreversible.
 It is a prevailing notion in the medical and fitness industries that the ability to move for aging adults will be progressively deteriorating and it is not possible to restore functional body movement.

 However, human anatomy and kinesiology literature outlines clearly the concepts of efficient human movement how the human body is designed to move for stay healthy.
 If you take an effort to follow these principles it is possible to slow down a gradual physical and mental deterioration with age and the overall health can be improved.

 Typically, existing exercise programs for seniors follow the footsteps of the mainstream fitness by using weight machines, targeting isolated muscles and producing no results.
-Most importantly, they don’t include exercises to perform everyday activities outside the gym how to properly sit, stand, bend, carry and walk.
+Most importantly, they rarely include exercises to perform everyday activities outside the gym how to properly sit, stand, bend, carry and walk.

 Conventional guidelines recommend weight-supported exercise (swimming or cycling) to reduce the risk of injuries and preserve safety.
 However, a sufficient attention is not paid that these activities should be combined with the exercises on land or the body will lose the ability to move properly against gravity.

 General perception of doom and gloom leaves seniors with a feeling that they are a “forgotten” and “unwanted” population and it contributes further to psychological and emotional problems.